 When you’re looking at new TVs, you’re focusing on screen size and picture quality, which are two of the most important things.
 After a week or two with a new television, the interest and excitement around it fade.
 It becomes another TV in your house, and while that’s great, sometimes you want a TV to jump continually out at you.
-There are a few ways to do that from adding a sound system or mounting the TV.
+There are a few ways to do that by adding a sound system or mounting the TV.
 However, a recent Kickstarter success has started shipping a set of LED lights that go around the back of the TV and respond to sounds or the videos on the screen.
 The Kickstarter aptly named Dreamscreen, turns your TV into a dream screen in the course of a few minutes.

-The idea of adding LED light strips to a TV isn’t new, and some TV manufacturers have done it with built in system.
+The idea of adding LED light strips to a TV isn’t new, and some TV manufacturers have done it with a built-in system.
 Those TVs are expensive and don’t often come in options that fit what you were looking for.
 The Dreamscreen setup fits TV’s from 32-inches all the way to 80-inch TVs.
 The Dreamscreen kit comes with the LED strips that go on the back of the TV, and the HDMI splitters and adapter box which makes the lights work with music or video.
 The kits sold from Dreamscreen are less expensive than others on the market and have more options than similar products.

 I’ve had a chance to use the Dreamscreen kit on my 42-inch LED TV, and it turns my basic run of the mill TV into something a little better.
 I’ve used the Dreamscreen to watch movies, watch TV, listen to music, and play video games.
 It’s been a thrilling experience with some let downs but overall a pleasing experience.